 Students are encouraged to read and are given a summer reading list with selections to complete during the summer months.
-Students entering third through fifth grades have required reading and short assignments to be completed prior to the start of school.
+Students entering third through fifth grades have required reading to complete prior to the start of school.

 Summer Math

 All students are given math concepts to review over the summer, either using online resources or paper packets of review materials from their teachers.